govfresh/govfresh.github.io/_thoughts/2024-11-12-cybersecurity-standards-government-websites.md

 We can no longer be passive about this.
 A culture of open security is critical to a democratic society.

-By bringing this conversation into the open, we move beyond gently encouraging this to happen, but force remediations so that the internet is safer for everyone.
+By bringing this conversation into the open, we move beyond gently encouraging this to happen, but force remediation so that the internet is safer for everyone.